ansys/pre-commit-hooks/doc/source/getting-started/add-license-headers/index.rst

     hooks:
     - id: add-license-headers

-The hook will run on proto files in any directory, as well as python files within directories named ``src``, ``examples``, and ``tests``.
+The hook runs on protocol buffer files in any directory, as well as Python files within directories named ``src``, ``examples``, and ``tests``.

 If your repository was created before the current year, add the ``--start_year`` argument with the